erkenny/DES-encryptor/README.md

-# TIcTacToe
+# DES-encryptor
-A DES Encryption/Decryption application with AI game Engine, programmed in C# and designed with Windows Forms.
-For EC447 Lab 7.
+An Encryption/Decryption utility application using DES protocol and a key to encrypt or decrypt files.
+Programmed in C# and designed with Windows Forms.